Low grade inflammation & chronic disease

 Body barriers such as the skin and intestinal wall have the purpose of keeping junk outside the body.
 A Western lifestyle ensures that the barriers are damaged and leak.
 The result is that all kinds of harmful substances leak into the bloodstream.
 This causes an activation of the immune system.

 Depending on the situation, a mild or violent immune response takes place.
-A fierce immune reaction (fever) only occurs when you are able to end it on time.
-If you are unable to do this, the body uses a temporary emergency solution, namely a mild immune response (low-grade inflammation).
+A fierce immune reaction (fever) only occurs when you can end it on time.
+If you cannot do this, the body uses a temporary emergency solution, namely a mild immune response (low-grade inflammation).
 This is a strategy to ensure that pathogens are difficult to multiply.

 If the body barriers are constantly leaking and the immune system is continuously activated, this eventually leads to complaints and lifestyle diseases.
 Low-grade inflammation is stopped as soon as a fever occurs.
-You will only be allowed to develop a fever once you are able to control this immune response.
-Among other things, this requires the omega-3 fatty acids EPA and DHA, magnesium and vitamin D.
+You will only be allowed to develop a fever once you can control this immune response.
+This requires the omega-3 fatty acids EPA and DHA, magnesium and vitamin D.

 As soon as you start to live healthier, you may develop a fever more often.
 There is nothing wrong with this.
 It is just very healthy.